-- We work with the Enterprise Co-ordinator and Advisor to provide meaningful employer engagements and LMI information to students. - Higher education Progression Partnership (HEPP) provide information to all year groups about Higher Education and meaningful engagements with the Sheffield Universities for focused groups of students. - We work with the Careers and Enterprise company to provide students with employer encounters either in or out of the workplace. - Virtual work experience platforms Speakers for Schools and NHS.
+- We work with the Enterprise Consultant and Advisor to provide meaningful employer engagements and LMI information to students. - Higher education Progression Partnership (HEPP) provide information to all year groups about Higher Education and meaningful engagements with the Sheffield Universities for focused groups of students. - We work with the Careers and Enterprise company, and the Sheffield SEE IT BE IT team to provide students with employer encounters either in or out of the workplace. - Access to Virtual work experience platforms Speakers for Schools and NHS.